junxit/us-congress-bills-113/metadata.md

 - House — Science, Space, and Technology Committee

+## Recorded votes (1)

+- 2013-02-25 — [House 113-1-47](votes/house-113-1-0047.md) — On Motion to Suspend the Rules and Pass — **Passed** (394–0)

 ## Actions

 - 2013-02-13 — Introduced in House
 - 2013-02-13 — Introduced in House
 - 2013-02-13 — Referred to the House Committee on Science, Space, and Technology.
+- 2013-02-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-02-25 — Considered as unfinished business. (consideration: CR H606-607)
+- 2013-02-25 — Considered under suspension of the rules. (consideration: CR H602-605, H606-607)
+- 2013-02-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+667.
+- 2013-02-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-02-25 — Mr. Smith (TX) moved to suspend the rules and pass the bill.
+- 2013-02-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 0, 1 Present (Roll no. 47). (text: CR H602)
+- 2013-02-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 0, 1 Present (Roll no. 47).(text: CR H602)